» » Cutting Trees

 Section 14(4) of the Act says that the owner of a mineral claim or lease that is in production or being prepared for production should be able to get an occupant licence to cut under the Forest Act.

 If there aren't too many, cut trees or logs can be stacked somewhere and then scattered around when the claim is ultimately reclaimed.
 A better approach is to trim the logs, burn the branches and use the logs on the claim as part of ramps/ platforms, to improve roads or trails, or cut them into lengths that are easier to handle and let them dry for use as firewood the next year.

 Using cut logs to build a cabin or any sort of building is illegal unless you have written permission from an inspector.

-Permission to build a cabin is generally difficult to get - it is illegal to use a placer claim as a recreation site - if you do so and are caught, you could lose your claim and Free Miner Certificate.
+Permission to build a cabin is extremely difficult to get - it is illegal to use a placer claim as a recreation site - if you do so and are caught, you could lose your claim.

 In any case, when a mine-site is reclaimed, any buildings or structures must be dismantled.

 All images on this website are copyrighted by their owners and they may not be downloaded for other than personal use - republication, retransmission, reproduction or other use is prohibited.

 INFORMATION PROVIDED BY THIS WEBSITE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF ACCURACY, MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT.
 USE AT YOUR OWN RISK.